 Looking after your car battery

-Following retirement, one of our vehicles was only used occasionally and the battery gradually became discharged.
-It was discovered that whilst the alternator can supply up to 80 Amps to power ancillaries, the battery typically charged at only 2 Amps.
+Following retirement some ten years ago, our second vehicle was only used occasionally and the battery gradually became discharged.
+It was discovered that whilst the alternator can supply up to 80 Amps to power ancillaries, the battery typically charged at only a few amps.

 The immobiliser, clock and radio were found to draw about 26 ma on standby, and although that is small, it is enough to discharge the battery by about 50% in a little over a month.

 The vehicle would ideally need to be run for about 30 minutes every day to make good these losses and the power consumed by the starter motor.

 Modern vehicles are fitted with a lot more electronics placing an even heavier strain on the battery, especially when fitted with start stop technology, so it is important to keep the battery in tip top condition.

 If your vehicle is only used occasionally it is advisable to check and, if necessary, charge the battery every month or so.
 Likewise if your vehicle is garaged for the winter it is advisable to disconnect the battery plus trickle charge it every one to two months at about 1 Amp.

 It is recommended to charge 'maintenance-free' car batteries with a modern smart charger.
 These charge at a relatively high rate to start with, then switch to a lower rate and finally trickle charge using a regulated DC supply which reduces gassing compared to older unregulated chargers.